nevalang/neva/docs/style_guide.md

   - More accessible for users with visual impairments who may need larger indentation
 - Tabs are more efficient in terms of file size

+### Imports

+Group imports by type: stdlib, local, third-party.
+Separate groups with newlines if at least 1 group has more than 2 imports.
+Sort alphabetically within groups.

 ## Naming Conventions

 Names should inherit context from parent scope.
 Good naming eliminates need for comments.
 Names generally rather short than long.